jhillman/node-db-migrate/README.md

 ## Configuration

-db-migrate supports the concept of environments.
+pg-db-migrate supports the concept of environments.
 For example, you might have a dev, test, and prod environment where you need to run the migrations at different times.
 Environment settings are loaded from a database.json file like the one shown below:

 ```javascript
 {